xnv/headless-akashic/doc/guide.en.md

 Testing contents built on Akashic Engine is not easy in general.
 You can examine the behaviour of your game with `akashic-sandbox` but it is hard to be automated.
-Everytime you modify the code you need to run the game, click appropriate points on the screen, wait for a while and finally see the world is not broken.
+Everytime you modify the code you need to run the game, click appropriate points on the screen, wait for a while and finally see the world is totally broken.

 This is too painful, especially for library development because their expected behaviour is clear and stable in many cases.